 – Date letter was issued

-STEP 2: Once you have obtained the DSO approval signature of your F-1 job offer letter, you may go to a Social Security Office (see below) to submit an application for a Social Security Number.
-You must present the following documents:
+STEP 2: In order to be ready to go to the Social Security Office to submit an application for a Social Security Number.
+You must have the following documents:

 - Completed Form SS-5 (Application of Social Security Card)

-- Present an unexpired foreign passport (valid at least 6 months in the future)
+- An unexpired foreign passport (valid at least 6 months in the future)

 - Form I-20